rydal05/rydal05/README.md

 # About Me
 Hi, I'm Ryan.
 CS junior at UCF, interested in systems programming and backend development.
 I enjoy programming in a variety of areas, most notably C/C++ and Python.
 - Currently Reading
-  - _Reversing: Secrets of Reverse Engineering_
+  - _Game Programming Patterns by Robert Nystrom_
 - Currently Exploring
   - Hardware
   - System design